A Loan Estimate and closing costs are closely related, but they are not the same thing.

 Loan type (fixed or adjustable) and prepayment penalties

-Unlike a Closing Cost Estimate, the Loan Estimate follows federal TRID regulations, ensuring consistency and accuracy across all lenders — so you can compare offers confidently.
+The Loan Estimate follows federal TRID regulations, ensuring consistency and accuracy across all lenders — so you can compare offers confidently.
+Ensure you know how to read a Loan Estimate and how to identify Loan Estimate red flags.

 Step 2: Apply for Your Loan